 You can feel comfortable ingesting fermented foods like miso and tempeh if you avoid soy because of its high phytoestrogen level.
 Both can be found in the cold area of your local health food shop; use them accordingly.
 When making miso soup, use warm water (not hot) because hot water will kill the good bacteria.

 A drink with probiotics is water kefir.
 Like kombucha, water kefir grains serve as this beverage’s beginning culture of bacteria and yeast.
 These can be purchased online, in health food stores, or through fans of fermented foods.
-To create a mildly flavoured and healthy beverage, sugar water, juice, or coconut water are fermented with water kefir grains.
+To create a mildly flavored and healthy beverage, sugar water, juice, or coconut water are fermented with water kefir grains.
 The grains grow regularly and endure for years with proper care.
 Vegans should not consume milk kefir and milk kefir grains as they contain dairy.